Eboo Essop-Adam

 Ebrahim Ali Essop-Adam (born 16 November 1968) is a former Zimbabwean cricketer.
 A right-handed batsman and right-arm off break bowler, he played one ODI for Zimbabwe in 1992.
 He also played first-class cricket, representing Mashonaland in the Logan Cup during the mid-1990s.

 Born in Salisbury (now Harare), Essop-Adam is of Indian descent.
-ESPNcricinfo's Martin Williamson described Essop-Adam as a diminutive batsman and an athletic fielder.
+Cricinfo's Martin Williamson described Essop-Adam as a diminutive batsman and an athletic fielder.